Liquid Nitrogen Plumbing

 So, in New York it is pretty common to see Dewars of liquid nitrogen sitting along the street.
 They're often chained to a streetlight pole.
 A small red rubber hose is duct-taped to the ground and disappears into a manhole cover.

-Here you see two Dewar vacuum flasks of liquid nitrogen along New Street, leading toward the New York Stock Exchange.
-The NYSE is on the corner of New and Wall Streets, fronting on New.
+Here you see two Dewar vacuum flasks of liquid nitrogen along Nassau Street, leading toward the New York Stock Exchange, at which point its name changes to Broad Street.
+The NYSE is on the corner of Broad and Wall Streets, fronting on Broad.
 That's its columned front with the large American flag in the background.

 There is a guard post just across the street, so these Dewars have 24/7 protection and aren't chained to anything.